OpenDataNTNU2/TDT4290-OpenData2020/frontend/README.md

   - Contains packages from the dependencies, auto generated, gitignored
 - **pages**
   - **api**
-    - Not important yet, since we are using .NET for backend and api handling
+    - Handles props sent to components and pages.
+This is where we send information about our cookies.
+  - **DetailedCoordination**
+    - Contains the dynamic page for detailed coordination and the components assosiated.
+  - **DetailedDataset**
+    - Contains the dynamic page for detailed dataset and the components assosiated.

   - This is where all out pages is located, this allows us to use next features like dynamic routing and SSR
 - **public**
   - Not important
 - **styles**
-  - Not important, might delete since we are using material ui
+  - Containes the style modules
 - **utils**
-  - This will handle global state for logged in users
+  - Utility components
 - .env
   - This contains environment variables used to connect to the backend
 - .env.local